j-hui/fidget.nvim/README.md

-      group_style = "Title",      -- Highlight group for group name (LSP server name) icon_style = "Question",    -- Highlight group for group icons priority = 30,              -- Ordering priority for LSP notification group format_message =            -- How to format a progress message require("fidget.progress.display").default_format_message,
+      group_style = "Title",      -- Highlight group for group name (LSP server name) icon_style = "Question",    -- Highlight group for group icons priority = 30,              -- Ordering priority for LSP notification group skip_history = true,        -- Whether progress notifications should be omitted from history format_message =            -- How to format a progress message require("fidget.progress.display").default_format_message,
       format_annote =             -- How to format a progress annotation